 The Mary Ray Oaken Lodge, built of limestone and massive timbers, sits high atop a bluff overlooking the 28,000-acre lake and surrounding woodlands.
 The 60 guest rooms feature private balconies and patios to enjoy the view from the cliff.
 Rooms are available by late afternoon and are pet-friendly.
 Lodge room check-out by 11:00am, local time.
-The park also has three cottages, they are NOT PET FRIENDLY.

 Twenty-four of the 145 camp sites surrounded by a pristine forest have been set aside for campers — horses are welcome.
 If you don’t have a tent or RV, reserve a cabin (with bunk beds and AC).
 Campground closes for season mid-November.

 Restaurants are now carry-out only on days open until further notice.